SamIngersoll/hft/README.md

 - How does return change as a function of the optimization window?
 - Does optimizing over multiple currencies improve results?
+- How well does an optmization "best score" predict next return over opt. periods?

 ## Limitations